matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

  * `m.call_id` - the ID of the conference the user is claiming to participate in.
 If this doesn't match an unterminated `m.call` event, it should be ignored.
  * `m.foci` - Optionally, if the user wants to be contacted via an SFU rather than called directly (either 1:1 or full mesh), the user can also specify the SFUs their client(s) are connecting to.
- * `m.sources` - Optionally, the user can list the various combinations of media streams they are able to send.
-This is important if connecting to an SFU, as it lets the SFU know what simulcast resolutions the sender can send.
+ * `m.sources` - Optionally, the user can list the various media streams (and tracks within the streams) they are able to send.
+This is important if connecting to an SFU, as it lets the SFU know what simulcast tracks the sender can send.
 In theory the offered SDP should include this, but if we are multiplexing all streams into the same SDP it seems likely that this will get lost, hence publishing it here.
 If the conference has no SFU, this list defines the devices which other devices should connect to full-mesh in order to participate.

 For instance: